 CurrentUserAttributeText("Region") = [Store Region]

-we can see that there is only one Store Region
+With the filter applied, we can see that there is only one Store Region

 shown for East

-and we have the expected 812K rows of data:
+and we have the expected ~812K rows of data:

-Hide the Team
+Hide the ua_Region

 This method can be used anywhere in the SQL statement for any UA.